dccruz/Codify-Academy-Classwork/Week 01 /readme.md

 	3. In HTML: Create three li tags inside the ul.<br>
 	4. In CSS: Add three css properties to the li (background-color, display & padding).<br>
 	5. In HTML: Create an anchor tag to connect each li to one of your favorite websites.<br>
+	6. In HTML: Create 2 div tags below the navigation, each with a class of box.<br>